kerl/kerl/README.md

 ### KERL_BASE_DIR

 Default: `"$HOME"/.kerl`
-Directory in which kerl will cache artefacts for building and installing.
+Directory in which kerl will cache artifacts for building and installing.

 ### KERL_CONFIG